ibm-cloud-docs/hp-virtual-servers/provision.md

 8. Select one of the available pricing plans.
 For initial tests, select the **Free** plan.
 With this plan you can have a maximum of two virtual servers at the same time (excluding expired servers).
 Selecting a different plan leads to fees charged by IBM.
 ![Available pricing plans](image/hpvs_plans.jpg "Available pricing plans") *Figure 2.
 Available pricing plans*
-{:note}
-Virtual servers that are created with the **Free** plan are automatically deleted after 30 days without warning.
-Therefore, make sure you regularly back up important data.
-Deleted **Free** instances are not removed from the **Resource list**.
-You must delete them manually.

 9. Click **Create** to provision a virtual server instance.

-{:note}
-As soon as you create a virtual server instance, a virtual LAN (VLAN) is transparently created or assigned.
-One VLAN is used within one region for one account.
-Each VLAN can contain up to five virtual servers per data center.
-A VLAN is deleted as soon as you delete the last virtual server instance that is assigned to this VLAN.

 The virtual server instance appears in the **Resource list**.
 Using your browser's refresh function, you can check whether the instance's status has switched from **Inactive** (the server is in the process of being provisioned) to **Active** (the server is provisioned).
 Due to the configuration process, provisioning can take from 5 to 30 minutes.
 When your instance has a status of **Active** (provisioned), click the instance in the **Name** field to open the dashboard.